 A sloped cutting board with a trench designed to collect runoff while carving meats and other foods.
-Doubles as serveware or can be flipped over for a flat cutting surface.
-Available in Black Walnut.
+Doubles as serveware or as a flat cutting surface when flipped over.
 Made in Vermont.
-Please allow approx. 2 weeks for delivery.
-Ships free. (more info)
+Also comes in oval and circular shapes. (

 The trencher, derived from the French "tranchier" which means "to cut" or "to carve," dates back to medieval times, when originally it was made from a piece of stale bread cut into a square shape and used as a board where food could sit before eating.
 In the Tudor era, pewter and metal replaced the bread trenchers, and they were used to serve food to one or more people at a time.
 Diners would put their bones and unwanted food onto another plate called a “voider.”

 This Black Walnut trencher is designed for the more modern-day kitchen as a platform for carving ribs, roasts, steaks and other fare.
 It can be used for serving food such as hors d'oeuvres, cheese and fruit, and can also flipped and used as a flat cutting board on the other side.